Shaunm10/eCommMicroservices/README.md

 - [ ] Make multiple versions for Basket.Api
 - [ ] Make mulitple versions for Catalog.Api
 - [ ] Make mulitple versions for Coupon.Api
+- [ ] Create a Discount.Business project to hold servies and DTO's
 - [ ] Dapper -> StoredProc in Coupon.Api?
 - [ ] Health checks
 - [ ] Document methods and DTO propeties in Web.Api projects